Some links in this post may be affiliate links

 Keep the plant well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.
 Cut the leaves with a clean sharp knife or scissors as close to the base as possible.

-Seperate the affected plant away from the rest of the plants to reduce spread and treat it appropriately with Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+Seperate the affected plant away from the rest of the plants to reduce spread and treat it with insecticidal soap or neem oil to get rid of the pests.
+Make sure to follow the manufacturer's recommendations.

-Root-rot is a fungal disease that is prevalent in soggy soil and is characterized by wilting, drooping, yellowing and death of leaves.
+Chenille Plant is prone to root-rot, a fungal disease that is prevalent in soggy soil and is characterized by wilting, drooping, yellowing and death of leaves.

 Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh, free-draining soil.
 Keep the plant dry for some time before resuming watering.